-- Behavioural therapy focuses on behaviours that can increase or decrease stress and on ways to increase pleasurable experiences that may help improve depressive symptoms. - Cognitive therapy focuses on identifying and changing the pessimistic thoughts and beliefs that can lead to depression.
-Focuses on reducing the strain that a mood disorder may place on relationships. - Interpersonal therapy focuses on reducing the strain that a mood disorder may place on relationships.
+- Behavioural therapy focuses on behaviours that can increase or decrease stress and on ways to increase pleasurable experiences that may help improve depressive symptoms. - Cognitive therapy focuses on identifying and changing the pessimistic thoughts and beliefs that can lead to depression. - Interpersonal therapy focuses on reducing the strain that a mood disorder may place on relationships.

-Psychotherapy can be individual (only you and a therapist), group (with other people with similar problems), or family.
-The person who provides therapy may be your doctor or another clinician (e.g.

-a social worker, psychologist, nurse or counsellor) who works in partnership with your doctor.
+Psychotherapy can be aimed at the individual (only you and a therapist), a group (with other people with similar problems), or the family.
+The person who provides therapy may be your doctor or another clinician (e.g. a social worker, psychologist, nurse or counsellor) who works in partnership with your doctor.